Introduction of Balance Sheet Equation

 Example of Balance Sheet Equation

-Following is the Balance Sheet of ABC Ltd for the period 2020 and 2021.
+Following is the Balance Sheet of ABC Ltd for 2020 and 2021.

 It shows how either debt or equity finances every asset, and that is how the balance sheet equation is formed.